DirSampling/PrivateDPS/README.md

 > Anonymous.
 Differential Privacy of Dirichlet Posterior Sampling.
 2021.

 Run the script `plots.py` to generate all three plots in the paper.
 The code is implemented in Python 3.
+The scripts were tested using Numpy 1.19.5, Scipy 1.4.1 and Matplotlib 3.3.4.

 ## Differential Privacy